 Free clusters are limited to a single node in a single region.

 You can connect to clusters in the following ways:

 Run the ysqlsh or ycqlsh shell from your browser to connect to and interact with your YugabyteDB database.
 Cloud Shell does not require a CA certificate or any special network access configured.
 When you connect using Cloud Shell with the YSQL API, the shell window also incorporates a Quick Start Guide, with a series of pre-built queries for you to run.

 Before you can connect using a client shell, you need to add your computer to the cluster IP allow list.
 Refer to Assign IP Allow Lists.

 You must be running the latest versions of the client shells (Yugabyte Client 2.6 or later), which you can download using the following command on Linux or macOS:

 $ curl -sSL https://downloads.yugabyte.com/get_clients.sh | bash

 Windows client shells require Docker:

 docker run -it yugabytedb/yugabyte-client ysqlsh -h <hostname> -p <port>

-- Applications connect to and interact with YugabyteDB using API client libraries, also known as a client drivers.
-Before you can connect a application, you will need to install the correct driver.
+Applications connect to and interact with YugabyteDB using API client libraries (also known as client drivers).
+Before you can connect an application, you need to install the correct driver.
 Clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.
-For information on available drivers, refer to Build an application.
+To build sample applications using popular drivers, refer to Build an application.